 – Abraham Lincoln

-Abraham Lincoln was born Feb 12, 1809, in Hardin Country, Kentucky.
+Abraham Lincoln was born Feb 12, 1809, in a single-room log cabin, Hardin Country, Kentucky.
 His family upbringing was modest; his parents from Virginia were neither wealthy or well known.
 At an early age, the young Abraham lost his mother, and his father moved away to Indiana.
 Abraham had to work hard splitting logs and other manual labour.
 But, he also had a thirst for knowledge and worked very hard to excel in his studies.
-This led him to become trained as a lawyer.
+This led him to become self-trained as a lawyer.
 He spent eight years working on the Illinois court circuit; his ambition, drive, and capacity for hard work were evident to all around him.
-He also had a good sense of humour and was depreciating about his looks.
+Lincoln became respected on the legal circuit and he gained the nickname ‘Honest Abe.’
+He often encouraged neighbours to mediate their own conflicts rather than pursue full legal litigation.
+Lincoln also had a good sense of humour and was deprecating about his looks.

 “If I were two-faced, would I be wearing this one?”

-He married Mary Todd and had four children, although three died before reaching maturity.
+He married Mary Todd in 1842, and they had four children, although three died before reaching maturity.

 “A house divided against itself cannot stand.
 I believe this government cannot endure, permanently, half slave and half free.
 I do not expect the Union to be dissolved — I do not expect the house to fall — but I do expect it will cease to be divided.
-It will become all one thing or all the other.
-Either the opponents of slavery will arrest the further spread of it, and place it where the public mind shall rest in the belief that it is in the course of ultimate extinction; or its advocates will push it forward, till it shall become lawful in all the States, old as well as new — North as well as South” (House Divided)
+It will become all one thing or all the other. ” (House Divided)

 In this House Divided speech, Lincoln gave a prophetic utterance to the potential for slavery to divide the nation.

-After a hard fought, divisive campaign, Lincoln was elected the first Republican President of the United Sates.
+After a hard fought, divisive campaign of 1860, Lincoln was elected the first Republican President of the United Sates.
 Lincoln’s support came entirely from the North and West of the country.
 The south strongly disagreed with Lincoln’s position on slavery

-Initially, the war was primarily about the succession of southern states and the survival of the Union, but as the war progressed Lincoln increasingly made the issue of ending slavery paramount.
-To Lincoln, slavery was fundamentally wrong.
+Initially, the war was primarily about the secession of southern states and the survival of the Union, but as the war progressed, Lincoln increasingly made the issue of ending slavery paramount.

-“… all persons held as slaves within any State or designated part of a State, the people whereof shall then be in rebellion against the United States, shall be then, thenceforward, and forever free; and the Executive Government of the United States, including the military and naval authority thereof, will recognize and maintain the freedom of such persons,…” (Emancipation Proclamation)
+“… all persons held as slaves within any State or designated part of a State, the people whereof shall then be in rebellion against the United States, shall be then, thenceforward, and forever free” (Emancipation Proclamation)